NUAWEB/heritrix-pt/README.md

 3. CLique em "editar" e os conteúdos do arquivo de configuração aparecerão em uma área de texto editável.

-Nesse passo você deve inserir várias propriedades para tornar o trabalho executável.
+4.Nesse passo você deve inserir várias propriedades para tornar o trabalho executável.
 i.
 Primeiro, adicione um value válido na propriedade metadata.operatorContactUrl, como http://www.archive.org. ii.
 Next, populate the <prop> element of the longerOverrides bean with the seed values for the crawl.
 A test seed is configured for reference.
 When done click "save changes" at the top of the page.
 For more detailed information on configuring jobs see Configuring Jobs and Profiles.